cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 - The role and importance of licensing in electronic resource management.
 - How copyright and contract law form the foundation of licensing agreements.
-- The difference between various types of licenses, including end-user and site agreements.
+- The difference between types of licenses, including end-user and site agreements.
 - The core components of licensing agreements and their impact on library operations.
 - The importance of tools like ERM software and LSPs for managing hundreds of licenses effectively.
 - Best practices for negotiating licensing terms to benefit both libraries and their patrons.